-Why do we need a ServiceNow Custom Stage in Spinnaker?
+Why do we need a ServiceNow Custom Stage in the Spinnaker CI/CD pipelines?

-In today’s fast-paced world of software delivery business with high release cadence, organizations need to have the proper approvals in place before releasing any applications into the production environments.
+In today’s fast-paced world of software delivery business with high release cadence, organizations need to have the proper audit and approvals in place before releasing any applications into the production environments while using Spinnaker CI/CD pipelines.
 The release items need to undergo various testing and approvals processes before going into production and we need to have the proper “SignOff Approvals” from each and every release team member with approval authority.
 In order to have a smooth and continuous ongoing release process, we need to have a good System of Record – Ticketing (feedback) systems like ServiceNow, Jira, etc.

-The Spinnaker CD (Continuous Delivery) application makes life easier for the busy release teams handling production releases.
-By integrating the Spinnaker with the ServiceNow application helps DevOps teams automate the ticketing/auditing of deployments and approval of pipeline stages.
+While the Spinnaker CD (Continuous Delivery) application makes life easier for the busy release teams handling production releases, integrating the Spinnaker with the ServiceNow application helps DevOps teams automate the ticketing/auditing of deployments and approval of CI/CD pipeline stages.
 Thus, we can have a much easier release process with all the required approvals in place.

 In this blog, we will discuss how to use ServiceNow for production deployments using Spinnaker.